Arrow In this section

 How is the scan done?

-The ultrasound scan is done vaginally and carried out by a sonographer.
+The ultrasound scan is performed vaginally and carried out by a nurse/doctor.

 You may still be menstruating when you attend for the scan.
 You must remove any tampons prior to having your scan, and you will also need to have an empty bladder.